retrieve created time java from Word documents with GroupDocs

 3. Can I use GroupDocs.Metadata for free?

-• Yes, a trial version is available; consider acquiring a temporary license for advanced features.
+• Yes, a trial version is available; a temporary license unlocks advanced features.

 4. What are some common errors when using this library?